Kyaw Kyaw Winn – Myanmar

 With the name-dropping out of the way, let’s get back to K.K. and what he brings to the table as concerns you, the travel photographer.
 First, if you are a relative novice, do not be daunted.
 K.K. is one the nicest, most humble and joyful people you will ever meet.
 His first passion is obviously making great images, but his second is teaching others how to make great images.
 He’s taught the most popular photography course at the Myanmar Photographic Society for many years now, and also conducts several regional weekend intensives as a Nikon representative during the year.

-His favorite mode of teaching though – hands down – is the hands-on experience of the traveling photo tour, which he’s been designing and leading for several years.
+His favorite mode of teaching though – hands down – is the hands-on experience of the traveling photo tour, which he’s been designing and leading for many years.
 K.K. doesn’t just know the light and locations of his homeland, he knows them like the feel of his command dial.
 Be prepared to learn how to shoot INTO the light and at all times of the day.
 On the flipside, if you don’t want or need any help at all, and are just along for the access and beer, he’ll know that too.
 More importantly, he knows you, or will come to know you as a photographer, in about a frame and half.
 Maybe two.
 He’ll know almost innately how to help you become a better photographer.
 He’s like Yoda, this guy.
 Only taller.